Icon of Very Good Calendar Sync Very Good Calendar Sync

 Overview

-When the synchronisation is finished, you will see an overview of your configured synchronisation(s).
+Once you confirm the login item prompt, you will see an overview of your configured synchronisation(s).

 And this is all it takes to create a new synchronisation!